Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation

 Invoking the Hermitian property of the quantum matrix elements, the only sources of asymmetry between numerator and denominator on the right-hand side of Eq. (\ref{eqPROTObRATIO}) are the Boltzmann factors and the functions $r_{RE\eta,SE'\eta'}$ and $r_{SE'\eta',RE\eta}$, in which both the indices and the argument signs are reversed.
 Based on this observation, the forward and reverse proto-$B$-coefficient spectra would satisfy the generalized Einstein relation in Eq. (\ref{eq14b}) if

 were to hold.
+Especially as an exact equality between a normalized pair of non-negative functions $r$, the ``question-marked'' Eq. (\ref{rGER}) is an \textit{ad hoc} hypothesis proposed in order to satisfy the generalized Einstein relation.
 The temperature was added as an argument of $r$ in Eq. (\ref{eqPROTObRATIO}) because Eq. (\ref{rGER}) requires that one or both of the $r$ depend on temperature for any non-zero width.
 Equality (\ref{rGER}) contains only system energies; if one were to approximate the Golden Rule function $r_t$ as an energy-conserving delta function for the total (system + thermal reservoir) energies (as in $\S$3.3 of ref. \onlinecite{RN4117}), the exponential factor in Eq. (\ref{rGER}) could be understood as quantifying the relative availability of thermal reservoir energy for supplying or removing the difference between system energies in the forward \textit{vs.} reverse transitions.